This post may contain paid links. See more info on my privacy page.

 - Salt

-You can make homemade pasta dough using our instructions below, or you can buy it ready-made in most grocery stores.
+You can make homemade pasta dough using my instructions below, or you can buy it ready-made in most grocery stores.
 If you prefer, you can even use wonton wrappers as ravioli dough.

 - Recommended: Parmesan Cheese or Pecorino Romano to sprinkle on top